Rsirp0c/paira-clone/README.md

 # Paira Branch Directory

+## Agent Instructions

+If you are a coding agent working in this repository, read `AGENTS.md` before making changes.
+It defines the default scope of work, which parts of the codebase are off-limits unless explicitly requested, the validation command, and the expected Git workflow.

 This project now serves two jobs:

 - `/` is an internal landing page that lists repository branches and their preview URLs.